gokhanalmis94/beginner_de_project/readme.md

 ```
 docker exec -d airflow_airflow-webserver_1 airflow connections add 'aws_default' --conn-type 'aws' --conn-login $(aws configure get aws_access_key_id) --conn-password $(aws configure get aws_secret_access_key) --conn-extra '{"region_name":"eu-west-1", "role_arn":"$(aws configure get role_arn)"}'
 ```

+### Current Issues to be fixed
+- EMR cluster does not scale down as intended
+- Pipeline gets all data from user_purchases Postgres table every time.
+If I find time, queries will be changed to move only a subset of the data.
+- IAM role and policy Snowflake storage integration created manually while following Snowflake guide, not from Terraform
+- The last step of updating the OLAP table in Snowflake does not work yet.
+The connection needs to be figured out.